-Exams 1 & 2 each 20%
+Midterm Exams 30%

-Final Exam 40%
+Final Exam 50%

 Homework 10%

 Class Attendance/Participation 10%

 EMAIL POLICY

 - 1. I only reply to PHBS email accounts that indicate the course name in the subject line. - 2.
 I reply to emails during regular work hours in the week.
 I may or may not reply to emails at other times.